Study Accounting in UK

 Step 6: Prepare for Arrival

-• Housing: Arrange for on-campus or off-campus housing ahead of time.
+• Housing: Arrange for on-campus or off-campus housing in advance.

 • Orientation: Join pre-departure sessions and university orientation events to help you adjust to your new environment.